cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/artifact.rst

 This will return a JSON array that lists the plugins of the specified type available to the artifact.
 Each element in the array is a JSON object containing the artifact that the plugin originated from, and the plugin's class name, description, name, and type.
+Note that the details provided are a summary compared to those provided by the endpoint :ref:`http-restful-api-artifact-plugin-detail`.

 Example output for plugins of type ``transform`` available to version |literal-release|
 of the ``cdap-etl-batch`` artifact (pretty-printed and reformatted to fit):

 .. container:: highlight